growse/growse.com-blog/blog/2021/_posts/2021-05-27-check-your-poe-budgets.md

 ---
 layout: post
 title: "Check your PoE budgets!"
+description: "How weird PoE device behaviour could be caused by not enough power juice"
 ---

 Power over ethernet (PoE) is a magical thing.
 Having had enough of dealing with eleventy billion different incompatible AC/DC adapters and then dealing with the inevitable drawer/box/cupboard of sadness, the idea that you can power a device over *the same cable* that you deliver connectivity over is a good one.
 I'm a little bit obsessed.
 PoE or bust.